 To provide for 24×7 100% reliable scheduling, the Link Manager platform benefits from performance tuning.
 Performance tuning of the Link Manager platform consists of run time CPU shielding, a practice where on a multiprocessor system or on a CPU(s) with multiple cores, real-time tasks can run on one CPU or core while non-real-time tasks run on others, and real time thread priorities for application threads are used with the Linux scheduler.
 Changes are made runtime by the Link Manager based on thread priorities and CPU cores available on the hardware platform.
 As described in paragraph 2.5.1, the Link Manager utilizes library or explicit threading by task/functional rather than data decomposition.

 The Link Manager utilizes the Intel TBB concurrency collections in the implementation for creating table content which is concurrently accessed from a thin client interface, secondary threads, and a custom binary messaging protocol to an upstream controller.
 The TBB concurrency collections are non-locking thread safe collections (equivalent to STL collections in APIs) but avoid locking and therefore multi-threaded concurrency issues (priority inversions, deadlocks, live locks, convoying, etc.).
 The TBB scheduler itself was not used for the Link Manager as it does not currently support either real time thread priorities for the worker threads in the pool, nor thread affinities for CPU pinning and isolation.
-This work was performed for CTEIP, and is ongoing.
+This work was performed for CTEIP, and is complete.

 As part for the Link Manager development, we developed two custom visualization tools to support the development, use, monitoring, testing, and maintenance of the application.